TezzStrom/pm1-gamers-corner/README.md

 - I want to sign-up for game nights through a form for the events that interest me.

-- I want to vote for the top three games that will be played at game nights in the upcoming week.

-- I want to find information about the games I can vote for to make an informed decision.

-- I want to see high-quality pictures of the games I can vote for.
+- I want to see high-quality pictures of the games.

 - I want to send a message to the site's owner so that I can ask questions about upcoming events or games.